Letters From Swaziland

 Presently I’m staying with Chris who is teaching metalwork and living on the west side of greater London.
 He is not happy with teaching here for the students are quite bitter and unruly.
 A far cry from our angelic students in Swaziland.

-Today I bought my ticket than strolled from Piccadilly to Trafalgar then down to the Thames & Parliament later entering the House of Commons where debate on whether or not Britain should float the pound was in progress.
+Today I bought my ticket then strolled from Piccadilly Circus to Trafalgar Square, then down to the Thames & Parliament, later entering the House of Commons where debate on whether or not Britain should float the pound was in progress.

 I had planned to go to Sweden via Brussels, Amsterdam, Hamburg, Copenhagen to Hässleholm for a couple or three days then down to Berlin and back to about the 10th or 12th or earlier should I decide to take a side trip to Ireland May 13 – but just did some calculating.
 I now doubt if I can afford to go to Sweden.
 Pity but I’ve only $150 left and to go there means 2000 KM of hitching which I may not be up to.
 Still I’ll certainly go to Amsterdam at the least.